How the art and science of heritage interpretation began...

 Tilden, following in the footsteps of John Muir

 , developed the principles of heritage interpretation.
 His inspiring principles

 soon became the basis of the visitor engagement strategy used by the US National Park Service in conducting their public tours and educational programs.

 Today heritage interpretation communication strategies are used by educators, interpreters, and communication professional working in a wide range of visitor contact areas such as museums, zoos, botanical gardens, parks, historic sites, reserves, industrial heritage sites, scenic byways – any place we want to impart the story or essence of a site to visitors.

-Heritage interpretation professionals translate the story of an artifact, site or other related message from the language of the expert to the language of the visitor.
+Heritage interpretation professionals translate the story of an artefact, site or other related message from the language of the expert to the language of the visitor.
 This is where the role of heritage interpretation communication and its key importance to heritage tourism really begins.

 Where do the strategies, techniques and principles of heritage interpretation communication come from?